Lisbon tourist guide Josephine: walk in area Mouraria, maze of narrow Moorish style streets, shopping, Ginja, Fado & restaurant São Cristóvão

 Restaurant São Cristóvão Mouraria: owner Maria Levy and Josephine

 Restaurant São Cristóvão is a small family-run restaurant, favorite place among locals for its Cape Verdean- and other African dishes.
 The menu also includes typical Portuguese cuisine such as codfish (bacalhau) and sardines (sardinhas).
 Moamba de Galinha (Angolan chicken stew) is a very popular dish: € 7.

 Mouraria, Lisbon, a hidden place: beautiful very old tiles (azulejos)

 Portugal is famous for its decorative tiles (azulejos).
-In Mouraria there’s a hidden place where you find beautiful tiles representing scenes of Portugal’s rich history and culture.
+In Mouraria there’s a hidden place where you find beautiful tiles representing biblical- and scenes of Portugal’s rich history and culture.
 Azulejos are found on the interior and exterior of churches, palaces and ordinary houses.

 Square Martim Moniz February 2013: Kiosk ‘A Preta’: João (Johnny)

 Josephine: “Then we finish our trip enjoying a drink in the sun at square Martim Moniz, nowadays with lots of terraces and food kiosks.
 This is where the historic Mouraria neighborhood starts, a multicultural area.
 The food here is also very good.
 Johnny worked a few years in Amsterdam.
 He speaks a little Dutch (‘lekker!‘)

 Lisbon Square Martim Moniz: Kiosk ‘A Preta’: guide Josephine & ???

 This man, for both of us completely unknown, asked me to make a picture of him together with this beautiful lady

 This square Martim Moniz is also the starting point for the legendary tram 28, a ‘must- do’ Lisbon attraction.